pratik52/pratik52/content/posts/Loonshots.md

 Franchise projects are easier to understand than loonshots, easier to quantify, and easier to sell up the chain of command in large companies.
 The challenge for these sequels and follow-ons is not in making it through the long dark tunnel of skepticism and uncertainty.
 Their challenge is in exceeding what came before.

-The difference between system and outcome mindset is a principle I adapted from his book How Life Imitates Chess.
-Kasparov describes this principle as key to his success.
+The difference between system and outcome mindset is a principle.
+(How Life Imitates Chess - Kasparov)

 Bad—why pawn-takes-bishop, for example, lost the game—as level 1 strategy, or outcome mindset.
 After a bad move costs him a game, however, Kasparov analyzes not just why the move was bad, but how he should change the decision process behind the move.
 In other words, how he decided on that move, in that moment, in the context of that opponent, and what that means for how he should change his decision-making and game-preparation routine in the future.
 Analyzing the decision process behind a move I’ll call level 2 strategy, or system mindset.